kyledewey/typed-prolog/src/README.md

 4. Make things emit variables that aren't singletons
 5. Actually write the code to a file
 6. Order `call_lambda`s so that versions with the same arity are next to each other.
+7. Add support for global variables which can be translated to different representations for different engines.